elnygren/cron-parser/README.md

-  utc?: boolean                 // use UTC methods for all Date operations (default true) zeroMS?: boolean              // set milliseconds to zero (default false) debug?: boolean               // debug prints customState?: Date | string   // provide a custom starting state for the generator }
+  utc?: boolean                 // use UTC methods for all Date operations (default true) zeroMS?: boolean              // set milliseconds to zero (default false) debug?: boolean               // debug prints customState?: Date | string   // provide a custom starting state for the generator instead of "right now" (new Date();) }
 ```